AlgRUC/JittorGeometric/jittor_geometric/ops/README.md

 #### Inputs
 - **`edge_index` (Var)**: The indices of the edges in the COO format.
 It is expected to be a 2D Var where each column represents an edge, with the first row containing source nodes and the second row containing destination nodes.
 - **`edge_weight` (Var)**: The weights of the edges in the COO format.
-It is a 1D Var where each element represents the weight of the corresponding  edge. if `edge_weight` is empty, weights do not need to be computed
+It is a 1D Var where each element represents the weight of the corresponding  edge.
+If `edge_weight` is empty, weights do not need to be computed
 - **`v_num` (int)**: The number of vertices in the graph.

 #### Outputs